 Bariloche’s Circuito Chico is one of the most scenic drives in Patagonia’s Lake District, and the best part is that you don’t need a car to enjoy it!

 This 65-kilometre scenic loop literally translates to ‘Short Circuit’, and it’s a route that winds through forests, lakes, and mountains in Parque Nacional Nahuel Huapi.
-Along the way, you can stop at scenic lookout points, craft breweries, hiking trails, hidden beaches and more.
-It’s one of the main attractions in Bariloche and well worth adding to your itinerary.

-When my husband and I travelled the Circuito Chico, we hopped on the local bus and also walked some of the shorter segments, but you can just as easily explore by bike, tour, remis, or even by renting a car.
+We’ve travelled this loop multiple times and we love checking out the scenic lookout points, craft breweries, hiking trails and hidden beaches along the way.
+We do this by hopping on the local bus and also walking some of the shorter segments, but you can just as easily explore by bike, tour, remis, or even by renting a car.

 If you only have a couple of days in Bariloche and are pressed for time, you can see the highlights in half a day, and if you have a bit more time, you can linger along the circuit and turn it into a full-day activity.